 Note: The rate of natural increase is the rate at which a population is increasing (or decreasing) in a given year due to a surplus (or deficit) of births over deaths, expressed as a percentage of the base population.
-It is calculated by subtracting death rates from birth rates and then dividing by 10.
+It is calculated by subtracting a country's death rate from birth rate and then dividing by 10.
 This rate does not include the effects of immigration or emigration.

-- 1. Display the Country Profile Worksheet.
+- Display the Country Profile Worksheet.
 Distribute blank copies to students.
 Complete the profile of the United States, defining the indicators as they are mapped out on the worksheet.
 After completing the "country comparison blocks," discuss. - 2.
 Have students place a copy of the U.S. profiles in their notebooks.
 Have students complete a new profile each time they start a unit on a new country.
 Before they do the profile of the new country, students should develop hypotheses about the population characteristics of the country and use the mapping activity to test their hypotheses.
-They should compare the profile of each new country with the profile of the United States.
+They should compare the profile of each new country with the profile of the United States. - 3.
+As students learn more about the country, they can add other information from the Data Sheet (or other sources) to their profiles.